un7c0rn/stopthevirus/react_front_end/README.md

 1. `yarn && netlify dev`
 2. `yarn test`
 3. `netlify functions:invoke add_player --payload '{"game":"a1b2c3d4e5f6g7h8i9j10", "tiktok":"@user1234", "email":"user@domain.com", "trib e_id":"77TMV9omdLeW7ORvuheX", "team_id":"Q09FeEtoIgjNI57Bnl1E", "active":"false"}' --no-identity`

+## Firebase API **add_vote**

+All commands should be run in the **react front end** directory.
+Each in separate terminal windows.

+Please note: It appears that after running the Netlify function once.
+The function is cached/stored.

+And Firebase `initializeApp` doesn't like that and throws an error.

+Current work around is run the function.
+And then to **open the lambda function** `add_vote.js` **and save the file** before running the Netlify `functions:invoke` command again.
+So that the function is reloaded.

+1. `yarn && netlify dev`
+2. `yarn test`
+3. `netlify functions:invoke add_vote --payload '{"game":"a1b2c3d4e5f6g7h8i9j10", "from_id":"a1b2c3CJaiSkxYgDocGDw4", "to_id":"a1b2c3CJaiS kxYgDocGDw4", "team_id":"Q09FeEtoIgjNI57Bnl1E", "is_for_win":"false"}' --no-identity`